 Peginterferon alfa-2a is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HBV) and chronic (HCV) in adults and children who meet specific requirements, as determined by a health care provider.

 How is peginterferon alfa-2a used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of peginterferon alfa-2a to treat HBV infection in people with HIV who are not receiving (ART).
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of peginterferon alfa-2a to treat in people with HIV who are not receiving (ART).

-The Guidelines refer readers to the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C for recommendations on the treatment of HCV infection in people with HIV.
+The Guidelines refer readers to the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C for recommendations on the treatment of in people with HIV.
 Although peginterferon alfa-2a is FDA-approved for the treatment of chronic HCV infection, the HCV Guidance no longer recommends the use of peginterferon-containing regimens to treat HCV infection, including in people with HIV.
-New, recently approved HCV drugs offer more effective, better tolerated treatment options.
+Newer FDA-approved HCV drugs offer more effective, better tolerated treatment options.

 The recommended uses may not always be consistent with FDA-approved uses of peginterferon alfa-2a.
 See the Guidelines for complete information on recommended uses of peginterferon alfa-2a in adults and adolescents with HIV.
 Peginterferon alfa-2a may have other recommended uses not listed above.

 What should I tell my health care provider before using peginterferon alfa-2a?

 Before using peginterferon alfa-2a, tell your health care provider: